Exploring Electric Hybrid Water Heaters: Advantages and Disadvantages

 The integral electric heat pump water heater is a single package that includes the pump connected to the storage tank and factory-installed resistance heating elements for backup heating.
 Installation is similar to that of a standard storage tank, except for the condensate drainage requirements.

-These heaters are also referred to as hybrid water heaters because they can switch to standard heating elements during high demand.
+These are also referred to as hybrid water heaters because they can switch to standard heating elements during high demand.
 The unit automatically switches to the “hybrid” mode, which is available on the control panel.

 An add-on water heater heat pump, or retrofit unit, is installed alongside an existing heater either on top of the tank or wall-mounted.
 It replaces the tank’s lower heating element and becomes the primary heat source.
 To circulate the water, a small pump must be installed between the tank and the pump.